 One thing that you will get by using a simple pop up tent with a freestanding tarp is a lot of versatility.
 If rain threatens, move the tent under the tarp quickly and easily.

 During hot sunny days, move the tent outside and sit under the shade of your tarp with folding chairs.
+If your looking for the best instant camping tent, the FiveJoy is a good choice!

 - 2 or 4 Person capacity